martinaalvera/Documentation/qs_galaxy.rst

 Galaxy login
 ------------

+The anonymous login is by default disabled.

-The galaxy administrator password and the API key are automatically generated during the instatiation procedure and are the same for each instance:
+The galaxy administrator password is  automatically generated during the instatiation procedure and is the same for each deployed instance:

 ::

   User: your user e-mail

   Password: galaxy_admin_password

-  API key: ADMIN_API_KEY

 ..
 Warning::